 We hear from Reichardt [repr. in Malter 1990, 80-1] that Kant took twenty minutes between lectures to prepare, but many of the details given by Reichardt appear to be unreliable.

 Borowski, as reported in Reicke [1860, 32; reprinted in Malter 1990, 43].

 Quoted in Brandt/Stark [1997, cii].
-Lighting would have been an issue in the winter.
+Lighting would also have been an issue in the winter months.
 There were only three small windows in Kant’s lecture hall (at Princessinstrasse), which would have been of little help near the winter solstice, when the sun rose at 9 AM and set a little before 4:30 PM.

 Krause [1920, 69].